End of year review of accounts

 - Have an independent review of your unit or level’s accounts carried out by a member of a listed professional body.
 This is a legal requirement of OSCR.

-- Provide your commissioner with a copy of your annual accounts statement and statement of assets and liabilities, along with the signed and dated independent examination certificate, included in the Scottish unit accounts pack, no more than 3 months after the end of the financial year.
+- Provide your commissioner with a copy of your annual accounts statement and statement of assets and liabilities.
+Also the signed and dated independent examination certificate, included in the Scottish unit accounts pack.
+Provide all documents no more than 3 months after the end of the financial year.

 - A trustee report.